Link rewards and badges

 Attach the badge layer that marks collection and progression inside the hunt.

-Choose the reward type that matches the participant outcome you want.
+Choose the category and method that match the participant outcome you want.

 Create a reward